Civlac/SRWLED-Wiki/Contributing-to-SR-WLED.md

 * UDP sound synchronization.
 * Settings for gain, squelch, sliders, UDP sync and 2D layout.
 * EEPROM code to save/load those settings.
-* A dedicated sound reactive settings page.
+* A dedicated sound reactive settings web page.
 * ESP32 and ESP8266 based devices.
 * dev branch for the latest code for ESP32 (optionally ESP8266).
 * ESP8266 branch for volume only routines.